-1.15 Students are responsible for: Students are responsible for:
+1.15 Students are responsible for:

 - As a student at the School you have a duty to take reasonable care of your own health and safety and that of others who might be affected by anything you do. - You are expected to adhere to safety rules and procedures established in the School's Health and Safety Policy. - You take the initiative to raise the alarm if you are the first witness of a dangerous situation.